danielpetri1/bbb-recording-exporter/README.md

 ✅ Option to render the webcams and screen sharings (deskshare) in addition to the presentation<br  />

-✅ Saving annotated slides as PNG so they can be merged into a new PDF<br  />

 ## What's coming?

 🔜 Integration into Greenlight's UI<br  />